ashleyjkell/cdk-workshop/README.md

 2. Make the `deploy` job require the `build` job to be completed first
 3. You'll need to install CDK, Python, requirements, and configure your AWS credentials again.
 4. Commit and push your code
-5. Manually run the workflow
-6. Manually approve it
-7. Check logs for any errors
+5. Check workflow logs for any errors
-8. Check AWS to see if your changes were successful.
+6. Check AWS to see if your changes were successful.

 ***